Why Am I Always Tired? Modern Fatigue Causes & Solutions

 3. Environmental Causes

 Environmental factors also have a significant impact on energy levels.
 The widespread use of electronic devices and exposure to blue light—emitted by smartphones, tablets, and computers—disrupts the production of melatonin, a hormone that regulates sleep.
+Research has shown that light suppresses melatonin most strongly in the short-wavelength portion of the spectrum between 446 and 477 nm (blue light), with maximum suppression occurring at 424 nm (violet).
+Harvard researchers found that blue light suppressed melatonin for about twice as long as green light and shifted circadian rhythms by twice as much (3 hours vs. 1.5 hours).
+Studies of college students found that following a 2-hour exposure to an LED tablet, participants exhibited a 55% decrease in melatonin levels.
+After two hours of exposure, blue light maintained suppression with melatonin levels at 7.5 pg/mL, while red light allowed recovery to 26.0 pg/mL.
 Excessive screen time, especially before bed, makes it harder to fall asleep, contributing to tiredness the next day.

 Moreover, lack of exposure to natural light during the day can interfere with the body's circadian rhythm, leaving people feeling sluggish and tired even after what should have been a full night's rest.
 Poor air quality and noise pollution can also disrupt sleep, contributing to overall fatigue.